Volume 64 Issue 1 January 2014

 The world’s first global commodity spawned a network of traders, producers and consumers, whose interactions shaped the modern world, as Giorgio Riello explains.

-Two hundred years ago this month, at the end of the Napoleonic Wars, Britain acquired the tiny island of Heligoland in the North Sea.
+At the end of the Napoleonic Wars, Britain acquired the tiny island of Heligoland in the North Sea.
 Ashley Cooper and Stephen Cooper describe how, as the European rivalries shifted in the 19th century, it came to be used as a bargaining chip with Germany.

 In 1861 a young clergyman’s son arrived in British Guiana to oversee a sugar plantation.
 Over the next 30 years Henry Bullock’s letters home caught the texture of life in a remote backwater of Empire – though they don’t tell the whole story, as Gaiutra Bahadur explains.